ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 be necessary to prevent having the large volume of requests being classified as an attack by the server.

-If a server accepts a larger volume of requests from a relay, it needs to trust that the relay does not allow abusive levels of request volumes from Clients.
+If a gateway accepts a larger volume of requests from a relay, it needs to trust that the relay does not allow abusive levels of request volumes from Clients.
 That is, if a server allows requests from the relay to be exempt from rate limits, the server might want to ensure that the relay applies a rate